Rose Petal Salve Recipe

 I like to enrich this salve with Rosehip Seed Oil which is well known for its anti-aging and skin healing benefits for conditions such as:

 - Sun Damage

-You can buy high quality rosehip seed oil from Mountain Rose Herbs (affiliate link).
-If you don’t want to use roseship seed oil or don’t have any on hand, you can just substitute more of your homemade rose infused oil instead and it will still make a nice salve.
+My favorite rosehip seed oil comes from Mountain Rose Herbs.
+If you don’t have any on hand, you can just substitute more of your homemade rose infused oil instead and it will still make a nice, but less effective salve.

 Step 1: Dry the Rose Petals

-Once you have a collection of rose petals, spread them out in a single layer over some white paper towels, or cut open brown paper lunch bags.
+Once you have a collection of rose petals, spread them out in a single layer over some paper towels or dish towels.
 Let them wilt for a few days, until completely dry.